frozolotl/typst-font-compare/README.md

           [env: TYPST_FONT_PATHS=]

       --ppi <PPI>
-          The resolution to render the variants to
+          The resolution to render the embedded variant content to

           [default: 300]